-One of the greatest challenges facing humankind in the twenty-first century is the need to develop a sustainable civilization in a world with natural systems and limits under increasing strain from economic expansion and population growth.
-To help prepare students for this complex challenge the faculty at the five Claremont Colleges has created a new 5-C major in Environmental Analysis (EA).
-It is a deeply interdisciplinary major that draws on the insights of the humanities, sciences, and social sciences and is designed to prepare our students for careers in many environmental problem-solving fields, including law, policy, medicine, the sciences, conservation, global climate change, urban planning, and resource management.
+The Environmental Analysis Program at the Claremont Colleges is preparing its students to meet the greatest challenges facing humanity in the twenty-first century — the need to develop a sustainable civilization in a world under increasing strain from climate disruption, economic expansion, population growth, and environmental injustice.
+The major is deeply interdisciplinary, drawing on the insights of the humanities, sciences, and social sciences so that our students may contribute significantly to such environmental problem-solving fields as law, policy, medicine, and conservation, global climate change, urban planning, and resource management.
 It also offers a solid background for careers in community action, environmental education, and urban agriculture.

 A student who majors in Environmental Analysis will: